My guide on where to eat the best pintxos in San Sebastian's Old Town.

 One last tip: Stop by the concierge at the Hotel Maria Christina to ask for a map of the pintxo bars.
 The map shows both the locations and the specialties of Old Town's most popular pintxo bars.
 The hotel's elegant (though touristy) Dry Bar is also one of the best places in town for a craft cocktail.

-PS: Need to move a little after three nights of foie gras?
-I did, too.
-We loved this gorgeous 7-km coastal hike from San Sebastian to the picturesque little fishing village of Pasajes de San Juan.
+P.S.
+Need to move after four nights of foie gras?
+I've been there.
+Try this 7-km coastal hike from San Sebastian to the picturesque fishing village of Pasajes de San Juan.